Psalmosky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. To Count the number of directories and sub-directories in the current directory
 12. To display the 10 newest files in the current directory, one file per line and sorted from the newest to the oldest
 13. To take a list of words as input and prints only words that appear exactly once
+14. Display lines containing the pattern “root” from the file /etc/passwd